Will Crypto Recover From This Latest Route? And If So, When?

 Back in the early days of crypto, it wasn’t impossible to imagine a scenario in which digital currencies quietly went away.
 But that’s simply not the case anymore.
 First off, the underlying blockchain technology is simply too valuable at this point to just go away.

 Secondly, it’s not just a bunch of geeks keeping their eyes on crypto any more.
 Morgan Stanley (NYSE: MS) now offers its rich clients access to crypto.
 You can check out paying with crypto in your PayPal (Nasdaq: PYPL) account.
 Hedge funds are getting in on crypto.
 Heck, El Salvador has made Bitcoin its official currency – albeit with some hiccups.
 And it’s just a matter of time until the SEC gives in and greenlights the first Bitcoin ETF.
 And that’s when a whole lot more institutional money starts rolling in.

 For buy-and-hold investors, there’s really not a bad time to get in on the Bitcoin action… Or any of the major altcoins for that matter.
 They may not hit all-time highs next week – or even this year – but they will eventually.
 People asked, “Will crypto recover” ad nauseam in 2018.
-Those same folks that were digging its grave in 2019 never saw the great crypto rise of 2020 coming.
+And those same folks that were digging its grave in 2019 never saw the great crypto rise of 2020 coming.

 Crypto is here to stay… Mind you, not all crypto will stand the test of time.
-But the ones that have lasted through a crash or two and managed to climb back up are here to stay.
+But the ones like Bitcoin that have lasted through a crash or two and managed to climb back up are here to stay.
 And as adoption spreads, you can expect values to continue to rise for years to come… With some volatility thrown in for good measure, of course.

 About Matthew Makowski